-Markets microstructure deals with issues of market structure and design, price formation and price discovery, transaction and timing cost, information and disclosure, and market maker and investor behavior.
-National Bureau of Economic Research (NBER) defines market microstructure as a field of study that is devoted to theoretical, empirical, and experimental research on the economics of security markets.
-It includes the role of information in the price discovery process, the definition, measurement and control of liquidity, and transaction costs and their implication for efficiency, welfare, and regulation of alternate trading mechanisms and market structures.
+Markets microstructure deals with issues of market structure and design, price formation, price discovery, transaction and timing cost, information & disclosure, and investor behavior.
+The National Bureau of Economic Research (NBER) defines market microstructure as a field of study that is devoted to theoretical, empirical, and experimental research on the economics of security markets.
+It is the functional setup of a market functioning under a given set of rules & deals.

 Types of Markets

 These traders can choose the markets in which they want to place their trades.
 Exchanges which facilitate trading can be either quote-driven, order-driven or may follow a hybrid market model.

 Following are the major market types and characteristics of each type:

 - Allows direct negotiation between counterparties with huge trading volumes

 - This market is in principle an order-driven market